 Obesity and hereditary conditions can also cause stretch marks.
 Bodybuilders sometimes get them as well, as the skin is stretched over the muscles.
 The most common areas affected by stretch marks are the abdomen, legs, arms, thighs, and buttocks.

 While there aren’t really any reliable methods for preventing striae, there are a number of options that can help to reduce the appearance of existing stretch marks.
-Consult with an expert dermatologist such as Dr. Melda Isaac in Washington DC to find out which treatment might be best for you.
+Consult with an expert dermatologist such as Dr. Melda Isaac and Dr. Daniel Yanes in Washington DC to find out which treatment might be best for you.

 An overview of our current skin laser procedures: